thegeek82000/openGLCD/bitmaps/utils/Readme.txt

-This directory contains a utility that will convert bitmap image files to a header file that can be used in an Arduino sketch with the glcd library.
+This directory contains utilites that will convert bitmap image files to a header file that can be used in an Arduino sketch with openGLCD.

+- bmp2glcd
+	A commandline tool.
+	To build the tool see the readme in the bmp2glcd directory.
+	In order to use the created header file, it must placed in the bitmaps directory and the allBitmaps.h header file in the bitmaps directory must be updated to include it.

+- glcdMakeBitmap

 The utility is written in the Processing language; the glcdMakeBitmap.pde file runs in the Processing environment on your computer - its not an Arduino sketch.